 Yaroslav Vikhariev

-Yaroslav started AI//COST in March 2025 after spending three months unable to find a single trustworthy comparison of Claude Code, Cursor, and Aider for his own evaluation.
-Every existing source was either vendor-marketing or single-author blog posts running 3-5 prompts and calling it a review.
-The gap was obvious; the project was the answer.
+Yaroslav started AI Cost & Tools Hub in 2026, after months of unable to find a single trustworthy pricing comparison of frontier LLMs.
+Every existing source was either vendor marketing or a one-off blog post running three prompts and calling it analysis.
+The gap was obvious; the project is the answer.

 Coverage areas.